Noxtimo/compound/README.md

 - Add a better looking contact form
 - Add a course link so users can buy your course
 - Use flex grow to push the principle so that it looks nicer with the currency

+# Important

+For any future reference, when deploying react vite to firebase remember that build is dist in vite

+# Important